Stock market today: Wall Street rises, and oil and gold slip as some of last week's moves unwind

 A measure of nervousness among stock investors on Wall Street was on track for its first drop in three days as some investors look toward what's hoped to be a better reporting season for corporate profits.
 More than 50 companies in the S&P 500 will tell investors this upcoming week how much they made during the summer, including Bank of America, Johnson & Johnson and Tesla.

+Charles Schwab rose 5.8% after it reported stronger profit for the three months through September than analysts expected.

-The broad expectation is for companies in the S&P 500 to report their first overall growth in profit in a year.
+The broad expectation is for companies in the S&P 500 to report their first overall growth in profit in a year, though by a small margin.
 Last week, several banks helped kick off the reporting season with better reports than feared.

-Even though the reporting season is just getting underway, analysts have already seen some encouraging signals.
+Even though the reporting season is just getting underway, analysts have seen some encouraging signals.

 Companies in the Russell 1000 index that have topped profit expectations are beating the rest of the market by a relatively high rate, according to Lori Calvasina, head of U.S. equity strategy at RBC Capital Markets.
 She, though, also notes that corporate executives are talking about how uncertainty around inflation and interest rates are weighing on spending.